 We encourage you to make a five-year pledge to Founders Campaign, but one-time donations are welcome.
 All donors who respond during this initial fund drive will be formally recognized as Founding Donors.

-- Complete the pledge form and mail it with your first donation to the Community Foundation of Otsego County, PO Box 55, Springfield Center, NY 13468.
+- Complete the commitment form and mail it with your first donation to the Community Foundation of Otsego County, PO Box 55, Springfield Center, NY 13468.

 - You can also donate online by credit card.